Viewer#

 The control window (shown below) by default appears at the top-left of the GUI.

-checkbox, when checked, will pause the simulation (entering an
+The Pause checkbox, when checked, will pause the simulation (entering an

 infinite rendering loop).
 You can still move the viewer camera around and even